AlexJuca/Linx_Web_Server/README.md

 Compiles with Python 3.4

-Create a new index.html and save it in /var/www/
+You must create a new index.html and save it in /var/www/

 To run type: sudo python3.4 Linx_WebServer.py